michaeljclark/queue_atomic/README.md

         and writes 2 atomics: version_counter and version_front
  - version plus back or front are packed into version_back and version_front
  - version is used for conflict detection during ordered writes
- * NOTE: suffers cache line contention from concurrent push and pop
+ * NOTE: suffers cache line contention with concurrent push and pop
  * NOTE: limited to 2147483648 items
 ````
 queue_atomic_v2::is_lock_free  = 1